 Roast the Peppers: Roasting the peppers before you cook them in vinegar gives the peppers a smokey flavor.
 This is optional, but it’s a lot of fun to experiment with flavors!

 Turn it into Buffalo Sauce: Traditional buffalo sauce is slightly thicker with buttery notes.
-Use this recipe to make the Best Buffalo Sauce!
+Use this recipe to make the Best Buffalo Sauce with your homemade hot sauce!

-In addition to the variations above, you can create unique hot sauce recipes by adding other fruits and vegetables you wouldn’t ordinarily think of:
+In addition to the variations above, you can create unique hot pepper sauce recipes by adding other fruits and vegetables:

-Mild to Medium Hot Sauce: Try jalapenos, serrano chile peppers, cherry bomb peppers, banana peppers, or Fresno peppers.
+Mild to Medium Hot Sauce: Try jalapenos, serrano chili peppers, cherry bomb peppers, banana peppers, or Fresno peppers.

 Hot to Crazy Hot Sauce: Try habanero, scotch bonnet, or ghost peppers.
 Remember that these are VERY hot peppers, so consider balancing these out with some milder chiles.